 \subsection{Shadowing methods}

 Uniform hyperbolic systems have the shadowing property.
-That is, after perturbing the parameter by $\delta s$, we can shift each state by a small amount, $v_k\delta s$, to obtain a new trajectory, which is called the shadowing trajectory \cite{Bowen_shadowing,Anosov_shadow}.
+Roughly speaking, after perturbing the parameter by $\Delta \gamma$, we can shift each state by a small amount, $v_k\Delta \gamma$, to obtain a new trajectory of the perturbed system, which is called the shadowing trajectory \cite{Bowen_shadowing,anosov_shadow}.
 Hence, although most inhomogeneous solutions grow exponentially fast, there is a special inhomogeneous tangent solution, the shadowing direction, whose norm remains bounded.